cs480x-21c/04-Remix/README.md

 ![plot2](photos/exhover.png)

 I added to the UMAP plot a bar chart that takes the average of expression profiles for marker genes associated with a particular cell type.
 On hover over a point, the average expression profile for that cell's cluster is displayed on the bar chart.
 The above image shows a hover over a cell that appears to be an excitatory neuron cluster.
+It also maintains the color of the cluster, but grays out all of the other cells

 Technical achievments: